 You also asked what constitutes a lethal dose.
 This depends on such factors as the individual's tolerance and the method of consumption.
 OxyContin is time-released when taken as directed, as a tablet swallowed whole.
-But recreational users often crush the tablet to snort or dissolve it in liquid to inject.
-These other methods cause a more intense and immediate high because they bypass the time-release mechanism so the full dose hits the system at once.
-When oxycodone binds to opioid receptors located throughout the brain and spinal chord, a variety of bodily responses can occur, including pain relief, feelings of euphoria, relaxation, and slowed breathing.
+Previously, recreational users were able to crush the tablet to snort or dissolve it in liquid to inject.
+These methods cause a more intense and immediate high because they bypass the time-release mechanism so the full dose hits the system at once.
+However, a recent reformulation meant to deter abuse, resulted in making the tablets being more difficult to crush, break, or dissolve.
+When placed in water, the drug turns into a thick gel that makes drawing it into a syringe difficult.
+Despite these changes, abuse of the drug is still possible if a higher dose than prescribed is ingested orally.
+When oxycodone binds to opioid receptors located throughout the brain and spinal cord, a variety of bodily responses can occur, including pain relief, relaxation, and slowed breathing, and feelings of euphoria.

 Chemical dependence and addiction can easily result from taking opioids.
 Frequent use of the drug causes the user to build a tolerance, thus requiring more and more of the drug to achieve the same sensation.
 Aside from being dangerously addictive, oxycodone can have negative side effects, especially if taken in large doses.
 Side effects may include: